vprelovac/python-speed/README.md

 ## Examples

+Use python-speed to measure Python 3.8 vs Python 3.7 vs pypy performance.

-Use python-bench to measure that Python 3.8 is about 10% faster than 3.7. pypy is immensely faster working with stack but has slower string performance than vanilla Python.
+Python 3.8 is about 10% faster than 3.7. pypy is immensely faster working with stack but has slower string performance than vanilla Python.

 ```
 python3.7 bench.py